World airplane database download

 Status of Airplane

 You can download the database with the yearly subscription or you can subscribe to our API.
-Either way, the database is available to you and will constantly be up to date.
-The download is in Excel/CSV format and the API is in REST JSON format.
-In case you are interested in the API, follow this link to read more (LINK).
-If you want to read about our specific features of the API, follow one of these links: Nearby API, Autocomplete API, Airline and Airport routes API, timetable API, etc etc (ADD LINKS FOR ALL)
+Either way, global airplane database download option is available to you and will constantly be up to date.
+The download is in excel, csv, sql, mysql format and the API is in REST JSON format.
+In case you are interested in the API, follow this link.
+If you want to read about our specific features of the API, follow one of these links: Nearby API, Autocomplete API, Airline and Airport routes API, timetable API, Flight Track API.

 Example of our database